 PVC membrane: $6.50 – 7.50 + per sq. ft.

 EPDM rubber: $5.50 – 6.50 + per sq. ft.

 TPO roofing: $6.0 – 7.0 per sq. ft.

 Modified bitumen and rolled asphalt roofs: $5.50 – 6.50 + per sq. ft.

-You can use our Flat Roof Calculator to quickly and accurately estimate the cost of replacement.
+You can use our Flat Roof Calculator to quickly and accurately estimate the cost of your roof replacement.

-Flat roof materials cost less than ones used on sloped roofs.
+In general, materials used on flat roofs cost less than the ones used on sloped roofs.

-EPDM is about $1.50 per sq foot, making it the cheapest single ply membrane.
+EPDM rubber roofing costs $1.50 per square foot, making it the cheapest single ply membrane.

-Modified bitumen and rolled asphalt roofs cost between $1.30-2.20 per sq foot, depending on the number of plies.
+Modified bitumen and rolled asphalt roofs cost $1.30-2.20 per square foot, depending on the number of plies.